multiscale/muscle3/docs/source/uncertainty_quantification.rst

 uncertainty.
 Uncertainty Quantification (UQ) provides techniques for analysing th uncertainty in models, parameters and results.
-This section shows an example of a black-box quasi-Monte Carlo uncertainty quantification of the reaction-diffusion model we created before, implemented using MUSCLE 3.
+This section shows an example of a black-box quasi-Monte Carlo uncertainty quantification of the reaction-diffusion model we created before, implemented using MUSCLE3.

 Simulation design
 -----------------